redis/redis-doc/docs/manual/programmability/eval-intro.md

-# Introduction to Eval Scripts
+---
+title: "Scripting with Lua"
+linkTitle: "Lua scripting"
+weight: 2
+description: >
+   Executing Lua in Redis
+aliases:
+    - /topics/eval-intro
+---

-Starting with Redis 2.6, users can execute scripted logic in the server.
+Redis lets users upload and execute Lua scripts on the server.
-This feature enables the composition of workflows that clients can instruct the server to execute.
 Scripts can employ programmatic control structures and use most of the [commands](/commands) while executing to access the database.
 Because scripts execute in the server, reading and writing data from scripts is very efficient.